mmigetso/BIZNEXT26/README.md

-# ☀️ BIZNEXT26 - Sustainable Solar Solutions
+# BIZNEXT26 - Solar Energy Solutions Website

 **BizNext** is a fully responsive business website designed for a solar energy company based in Kano, Nigeria.
 The platform showcases renewable energy services, solar products, and allows customers to request free quotes and consultations directly through the website.